 The Board of Education will not formally consider the acceptance of gifts or grants until and unless it receives the offer in writing from the donor/grantor.
 Any such gifts or grants donated to the Board and accepted on behalf of the School District must be by official action and resolution passed by Board majority.
 The Board would prefer the gift or grant to be a general offer rather than a specific one.
 Consequently, the Board would suggest that the donor/grantor work first with the school administrators in determining the nature of the gift or grant prior to formal consideration for acceptance by the Board.
-However, the Board, in its discretion, may direct the Superintendent of Schools to apply such gift or grant for the benefit of a specific school or school program.
+However, the Board, in its discretion, may direct the Superintendent of Schools to apply such gift or grant for the benefit of a specific school or school program, providing that such application is deemed beneficial to the District.

-The Board is prohibited, in accordance with the New York State Constitution, from making gifts/ charitable contributions with School District funds.
+The Board is prohibited, in accordance with the New York State Constitution, from making gifts/charitable contributions with School District funds.